 Approximate walking time: 7/8 hrs

 The trail takes you along by the golden sandy beach of Broad Haven and out over the clifftops that overlooks St Brigit’s Bay.
 You will pass the magical, secluded bays of Druidston Haven and Nolton Haven.
-After Nolton Haven you have a short steep climb back onto the clifftop trail and on to Maidenhall Point and back down to the village of Newgale.
-The village is renowned for having one of the best surfing beaches in Pembrokeshire that stretches for just over 3 km / 2 miles, the perfect spot to stop for lunch and just watch the world go by.
+After Nolton Haven, you have a short, steep climb back onto the clifftop trail and on to Maidenhall Point and back down to the village of Newgale.
+The village is renowned for having one of the best surfing beaches in Pembrokeshire, which stretches for just over 3 km / 2 miles.
+It’s the perfect spot to stop for lunch and watch the world go by.

 Your final section for the day takes you back onto the clifftops once more, along by Porth Mynawyd, Aber West and finally into the hamlet of Solva.
 Overnight stay in Solva.